Track My Read – FAQs

 How does this work with Readathon?

-How do I promote Track My Read to parents and pupils?
+How do I promote Track My Read to parents & pupils?

-As ever, the more parents and pupils know about Track My Read, the more likely they are to support it.
-We’ve put together a simple one-pager for parents and for pupils to help you – available as a Word document for you to tailor, or just use the PDF version as is.
+As ever, the more parents and pupils that know about Track My Read, the more likely they are to support it.
+We’ve put together a simple one-page information sheet for parents and for pupils to help you – available as a Word document for you to edit and tailor to your school and or a standardised PDF version to use as it is.

 - Information on Track My Read for Parents (PDF)